Azure/azure-webpubsub/docs/concepts/overview.md

 #### Scenarios:
 Such connection can be used in a typical client-server architecture, that the client sends messages to the server, and the server handles incoming messages using [Event Handlers](#event_handler).
 A typical usage would be [GraphQL Subscriptions](https://dgraph.io/docs/graphql/subscriptions/), and a sample can be found [here]().
 It can also be used when customers leverage existing [subprotocols](https://www.iana.org/assignments/websocket/websocket.xml) in their application logic, for example, `wamp` subprotocol.
 A sample usage can be found [here]().

-You may have noticed that with such simple WebSocket Connection, the *server* is a MUST HAVE role to handle the events from clients, to do advanced operations for the clients such as join the clients to some groups or to publish messages to the connected clients.
-We introduced in a simple [command.webpubsub.azure](#command_subprotocol) to empower clients to do publish and subscribe in a more convenient and efficient way.
+You may have noticed that with such a simple WebSocket Connection, the *server* is a MUST HAVE role to handle the events from clients, to do advanced operations for the clients such as join the clients to some groups, or to publish messages to the connected clients.
+We introduced in a simple [command.webpubsub.azure](#command_subprotocol) to empower clients to do publish and subscribe more conveniently and efficiently.

 <a name="command_subprotocol"></a>

 ### Client with `command.webpubsub.azure` subprotocol
-As described in earlier section, a simple WebSocket connection always triggers `send` event when it sends messages, and always relies on the server side to process messages and do other operations.
-With the help of `command.webpubsub.azure` subprotocol, an authorized client can join a group and publish messages to a group directly.
+As described in the earlier section, a simple WebSocket connection always triggers a `send` event when it sends messages, and always relies on the server-side to process messages and do other operations.
+With the help of the `command.webpubsub.azure` subprotocol, an authorized client can join a group and publish messages to a group directly.
 It can also route messages to different upstreams (event handlers) by customizing the *event* the message belongs to.

 protocol: `command.webpubsub.azure`